Safadurimo/cats-and-dogs/README.md

 cats-and-dogs
 =============

-Reproduction of results from the paper "Machine Learning Attacks Against the Asirra CAPTCHA" by Philippe Golle
+Reproduction of results from the paper "Machine Learning Attacks Against the Asirra CAPTCHA" by Philippe Golle.

+You can see the results as a static html page at http://nbviewer.ipython.org/github/Safadurimo/cats-and-dogs/blob/master/catsdogs.ipynb.

-In order to reproduce to run this software you will need:
+In order to run this software you will need:

+* A Kaggle account
-Python 2.7.3
+* Python 2.7.3
-sklearn 0.14.1
+* sklearn 0.14.1
-scipy 0.10.1
+* scipy 0.10.1
-numpy 1.8.1
+* numpy 1.8.1
-ipython
+* ipython
-mogrify
+* mogrify

 Use the following steps to reproduce the results: